Carolina Klüft: Personal life and profile

-Born in Sandhult, Västergötland, Klüft grew up in Växjö, where her father, mother and three sisters still live.
+Born in Borås, Klüft grew up in Växjö, where her father, mother and three sisters still live.
 She currently lives in Norrköping together with her husband Patrik Klüft, who is a former pole vaulter.
 They were married in September 2007 at Crichton Parish Church in Midlothian, Scotland.

 Klüft comes from a family with sporting traditions: her father Johnny played professional football in the Swedish Allsvenskan and her mother was an international long jumper.
 She started out playing football herself but took up athletics at the age of twelve.
 She has described being subjected to bullying at school after moving to Växjö and subsequently using her athletic prowess to gain respect.
 Klüft took up the heptathlon in 2000 after coach Agne Bergvall suggested she had a future in it.
 Bergvall has been her main coach ever since.

 Klüft is 1.78 m tall and weighs 65 kg.
-Her physique was well-suited to multi-events: being tall and lean for the running and jumping events but also powerful enough to perform well in the shot put and javelin.
 She showed more natural ability in the jumping events, sprinting and hurdles, and steadily improved in the throwing events and 800 m and has been described as having no weaknesses across the seven events.
 This was demonstrated by her finishing in the top six in all disciplines of the 2007 World Championship heptathlon.

 She was also a member of the Swedish 4 × 100 m relay team at international competitions, and was part of the team that set the national record.

 She was particularly friendly with British rival Kelly Sotherton, and the two were often seen chatting during competitions.
 Klüft regularly led the other heptathletes on a lap of honor after a major competition.
 She is often referred to by the nickname 'Carro' by people who know her.

 When not training or competing, Klüft was a student at the Linnaeus University, studying Peace and Development.
 She visited areas of Sri Lanka hit by the 2004 Indian Ocean earthquake to make a film for Swedish TV and also sponsors children in Africa.

 She was part of Reebok's "I am what I am" advertising campaign along with several other sports stars.
 She has been the focus of poster photography for Reebok, taken by celebrity photographer Jason Bell.

 Klüft was nominated for four consecutive Laureus World Sportswoman of the Year awards from 2005 to 2008.

 She had a mascot, a small stuffed toy representing Eeyore, that she took everywhere.
 Klüft claims that this was not for luck, but to remind her of her philosophy that sport is for fun.

 She participated as a celebrity dancer in Let's Dance 2025 broadcast on TV4.

-She is one of very few athletes to at some time hold all five available international titles: Olympic, World Outdoor, Continental (Europe in her case) Outdoor, World Indoor and Continental Indoor.
+She is one of few athletes to hold all five available international titles: Olympic, World Outdoor, Continental (Europe in her case) Outdoor, World Indoor and Continental Indoor.